 - A binding material – You can use fishing wire, a wire mesh wrap, and twine.
 Anything that’s not going to rust or rot.

-Something I’m planning to do very soon.
+Something I’m planning to do very soon for my climbing Monsteras.

 What plants benefit from a moss pole?